 Here’s a related article on how workplace design helps business agility.

-Whether you are an entrepreneur or you're a larger organization looking to infuse intrapreneurship into your office, these tips will help you create stimulate the entrepreneurial spirit into your space and ultimately your workers.
-For more tips and ideas, you can download the latest turnstone 360 magazine here.
+Whether you are an entrepreneur or you’re a larger organization looking to infuse intrapreneurship into your office, these tips will help you infuse the entrepreneurial spirit into your space and ultimately inspire your workers.